Bayesian prediction of jumps in large panels of time series data: Out-of-sample forecasting

 and $g^*_{\ell}(H_{0:T+\ell},F_{0:T+\ell}) = p(H_{0:T+\ell},F_{0:T+\ell},R_{1:T+\ell})$.
 Therefore, the importance weight for every sampled point is

 and $\Omega^s_{T+1} = p(R_{T+1} | H_{T+1}^s,F_{T+1}^s)$, $s=1,\ldots,S$, where $S$ is the number of samples obtained by AIS and

 We also note that the infinite sum in \eqref{eq:lik_ais} can be truncated without affecting the results of the algorithm \citep{johannes2009optimal}.
-See in the supplementary material for the pseudocode that we used to construct the described AIS algorithm.
+We refer to the supplementary material for the pseudocode that we used to construct the described AIS algorithm.

 The sample means of the weights calculated at each step of AIS provide estimators of the marginal likelihoods $p(R_{T+1:T+j}|R_{1:T})$.
 However, the resulting weights have large variance and the corresponding estimates will be inaccurate.
 Nevertheless, and in contrast with a particle filter that targets $p(H_{0:T+\ell},F_{0:T+\ell}|R_{1:T+\ell})$, we can use the samples $\{H^s_{0:T+j},F^s_{0:T+j}\}_{s=1}^S$ to estimate the quantities $p(r_{i,T+1:T+j}|R_{1:T})$ for each stock separately.
 We propose the following sampling procedure.
 First, note that